stormpath/stormpath-sdk-node/docs/app/views/group.md

     });
 });
 ```
-The above code example would only print out directory accounts with the text fragment `foo` in the username.
+The above code example would only print out group accounts with the text fragment `foo` in the username.
 See the Stormpath REST API Guide's [group account documentation](http://docs.stormpath.com/rest/product-guide/#group-accounts) for other supported query parameters, such as reference expansion.

 #### Parameters